shaifalikhan5/k8snotes/notes/replica_deployment_etc.md

 any issues.
 ### Deployment
-  * if we do this manually there will be lot of chances of errors and it's time consuming we can automate this rollout and roll back with the deployment object in kubernetes.
+  * if we do this manually there will be lot of chances of error and it's time consuming we can automate this rollout and roll back with the deployment object in kubernetes.